 As a telecommunications company and broadcaster of TV services, government and police agencies within and outside the province contact SaskTel requesting information about our customers.
 This report is designed to provide more detail on the number and different types of requests we receive.

-Our customers' privacy is important to us, and that is why we are issuing this report.
-SaskTel is an open and honest company and we believe our customers need to know what kinds of information are provided or not provided.
+Our customers' privacy is important to us, and that is why we issue this report annually.
+SaskTel is an open and honest company and we believe our customers need to know what kinds of information are provided/not provided.